1. Before you begin

 Microsoft DirectX 9 graphics device with WDDM driver

-If you don't have enough room on your hard drive, you might be able to free up some space.
-For more info, see Tips for freeing up drive space on your PC.
+If you don't have enough room on your hard drive, you might be able to clear some space.
+For more info, see Tips for clearing drive space on your PC.

 You need touch input hardware to experience the touch capabilities in Windows 8.1.
 For more info, see Multi-touch hardware requirements.

-The Windows 8 Upgrade Assistant will check if your programs and devices are compatible with Windows 8, but you can check Windows 8.1 compatibility information for a specific program or device (including information from community forums) in the Windows Compatibility Center, or contact the program or device manufacturer.
+The Windows 8 Upgrade Assistant will check if your programs and devices are compatible with Windows 8, but you can check Windows 8.1 compatibility info for a specific program or device (including info from community forums) in the Windows Compatibility Center, or contact the program or device manufacturer.

 Most programs created for earlier versions of Windows will work in Windows 8.1, but some older programs might run poorly or not at all.
 There are several things you can try to fix compatibility problems.
 For more info, see Getting your applications and devices working in Windows 8.1.

 Drivers for basic device functionality are available "in-box" (meaning, as part of the Windows image).
 This includes drivers for storage, networking, input and display.
 These drivers allow you to complete the Windows installation and connect to the Internet.
 You can get more drivers from Windows Update or from the device manufacturer once you're online.